Executive Associate Dean, College of Science

 Davidson Chair in Science

-Our underutilized reserves of methane have provided the impetus for many research groups to study C-H bond activation.
+Methane is an underutilized commodity; would be a much more useful and valuable resource if it could be easily converted to other hydrocarbons such as ethylene.
+Such goals are the impetus for many research groups to study C-H bond activation.
 Detailed kinetics of the early stages of the C-H bonds activated by a tris-pyrazolylborate(Tp) rhodium carbonyl show the formation of two successive intermediates.
 Our preliminary calculations have identified these as a weakly solvated trihapto-Tp followed by a more strongly solvated dihapto-Tp complex, an interpretation that is quite different from the original ones suggested in the experimental work.
-This investigation will be completed by determining the nature and energy of the transition states connecting these proposed intermediates and determining if similar intermediates are possible for the analogous CpML reactions, where a slipped Cp might be involved.
-The figure shows the transition state structure for the intramolecular C-H bond activation in an iridium complex.
+Recent work has explained the unexpected dramatic change in C-H activation rates for cyclohexane vs. cycloheptane.

 Much of our recent work has involved new developments in transition metal polyhydride complexes, particularly the transformation between non-classical dihydrogen complexes and classical hydrides.
 Among several studies are the recently reported, unexpected protonation of some group 6d pentahydrides.
 Oxygen transfer and insertion reactions are being examined in a model system that mimics enzymes.
 The stability and structure of transition metal carbon clusters, particularly the MCx systems studied by mass spectroscopy and the growth of MxCy clusters, are being investigated.